As a business professional in 2019, chances are, you’ve heard of the term “product design.”

 Delve worked with Dexcom to design a continuous glucose management (CGM) system.
 This product tracks and provides important data that helps people with Type 1 diabetes better manage their condition, which can ultimately prevent complications and prolong lives.

 “The process of applying the sensor used to be scary and painful,” says Franchino.
 “But we worked closely with Dexcom and users to design a one-button, quick and painless application.”

 "A cool-looking travel guitar that fits into a backpack that can be easily stowed in an overhead airplane bin was the dream of an entrepreneur,” shares Franchino.
 “The engineering that Delve executed – which involved in folding a guitar in half without it completely going out of tune – was tough enough, but we also had to consider the aesthetics, the physical feel of the guitar, and its manufacturability at a price point that would be appealing to musicians."

 Of course, digital platforms can comprise product design as well.
 Delve collaborated with SafetyNet to create a direct-to-consumer payment security insurance product.
 This product filled the need for working-class people who worry about the ability to pay their bills should they lose their job, get sick or injured.
 This was a crucial niche to fill, as around 40% of Americans currently can’t come up with $400 to cover an emergency expense.

 All in all, product design is an essential part of many business’s revenue models.
 Whether it is a tangible item or a digital platform, modern brands need to build custom products that captivate consumers and facilitate growth.

 By following the basic tenants of proper product design – identifying goals, learning what consumers want, and building user-friendly products that achieve objectives – businesses like yours will be sure to find long-term success in the market.

 Are you seeking a product design agency to build your next great idea?
-Contact Design Concepts for a custom quote HERE.
+Contact Delve for a custom quote HERE.